remla24-team-1/.github/profile/README.md

 ### Start Guide

-Please install all the repositories and follow the Operations repository in order to start all the files.
+Please install all the repositories and follow the **_operations_** repository in order to start all the files.

 ### Contribution